scipp/scipp/doc/design.md

 ##### Rationale

 Currently we have `namespace Mantid` in C++ while the Python module is `mantid`.
-Changing the namespace name would this improve consistency.
+Changing the namespace name would improve consistency.
 Furthermore, this would reduce naming clashes between existing and new code.

 ##### Questions